dhivyapadmanaban/California_Wildfires/README.md

 **5. Merge/Join Dataset :** We have combined data frames using pandas merge function based on common columns so that we can incorporate additional data and information in our final
                         dataset.

-**6. Statistical Summary:** We have generated a descriptive statistics of our final dataframe showing the statistical details like count, mean, standard deviation, min, max and
+**6. Statistical Summary:** We have generated a descriptive statistics of our final data frame showing the statistical details like count, mean, standard deviation, min, max and
                         quartiles.

 ![image](https://user-images.githubusercontent.com/83181834/135734201-fdf76f8e-8db4-4122-bebd-d6c4b6a73467.png)